pravega/pravega/docs/getting-started.md

 _Example HelloWorldWriter output_
 ```
 ...
-******** Writing message: 'hello world' with routing-key: 'hello\_routingKey' to stream 'helloScope / helloStream'
+Writing message: 'hello world' with routing-key: 'helloRoutingKey' to stream 'examples / helloStream'
 ...
 ```
-See the [readme.md](https://github.com/pravega/pravega-samples/blob/master/standalone-examples/README.md) file in /HelloPravega for more details
+See the [readme.md](https://github.com/pravega/pravega-samples/blob/master/standalone-examples/README.md) file in the standalone-examples for more details
     on running the HelloWorldWriter with different parameters

 **Run the sample "HelloWorldReader"**